LAUMEIER AFTER DARK 2025

 $15 Admission for visitors age two and up.

-Many Laumeier Memberships include admission (number varies by level)
+Many Laumeier Memberships include admission! (number varies by level)

+Admission may be purchased in advance online or at the gate.
 No physical tickets will be provided.
 Admissions are non-refundable.

 Laumeier After Dark takes place rain or shine.
 We may alter some of the event experiences in certain weather conditions.